DestaDag/one-time-pad/README.md

-# one-time-pad
+# ONE TIME PAD
-implementation of the one time pad encryption technique in python
+Implementation of the one time pad encryption technique in python.